 Reasons to avoid

-The Samsung Galaxy Tab S8 Ultra is a good alternative to the iPad, and shows how the best Android tablets with pens have really come on leaps and bounds.
-It's a fantastic tablet for artists, with a huge, bright and sharp screen, plenty of processing power and, crucially, Samsung's own S Pen included in the box.
-But while I love the large display, if you need a smaller tablet just for notes and doodling you may find it too big - in which case skip to No.2 on my list, the older Galaxy Tab S7.
+Need to know: The Samsung Galaxy Tab S8 Ultra is a fantastic tablet for artists, with a huge, bright and sharp screen, lots of processing power and, crucially, Samsung's own S Pen included in the box.
+But while we love the large display, if you need a smaller tablet just for notes and doodling you may find it too big: in which case skip to No.2 on my list, the older Galaxy Tab S7.

 Best budget tablet with a stylus